wp-plugins/blip-slideshow/readme.txt

 * Added fast=3 option to eliminate a "blink" at the start of the slideshow (undocumented for now)
 * HTTPS support

-= 1.0.1 =
-* Release date: 2011-04-26
-* Tested in Safari 5/OS X, Firefox 3/OS X, IE 8/WinXP
-* Whoops, broken out-of-the-box due to insufficient unit testing :-( My bad.
-* Handle RSS feeds that send HTTP redirects

 = 1.0.0 =
 * Release date: 2011-04-23
 * Tested in Safari 5/OS X, Firefox 3/OS X, IE 8/WinXP
 * Official stable release
-* Supports caching of RSS feeds (must be enabled in the Settings)
+* Supports server-side caching of RSS feeds (must be enabled in the Settings)
 * Loads "blip-slideshow.css" from the root of your theme directory if it exists

 = 0.4.2 =